Slava Mogutin

-Slava Mogutin (full name Yaroslav Yurievich Mogutin, b.
-April 12, 1974, Kemerovo) is a New York-based Russian artist and author, who works across different media, including photography, video, text, installation, sculpture, and painting.
+Slava Mogutin (born Yaroslav Yurievich Mogutin; April 12, 1974) is a Russian-born New York City–based Russian artist and author, who works across different media, including photography, video, text, installation, sculpture, and painting.

 Life in Russia

 Born in Siberia, in the industrial city of Kemerovo, Mogutin moved to Moscow as a teenager to separate himself from the elders.
 He soon began working as a journalist for the first independent Russian publishers, newspapers and radio stations.

 At the age of 21, Mogutin had gained both critical acclaim and official condemnation for his outspoken queer writings and activism.
 Accused of "open and deliberate contempt for generally accepted moral norms"; "malicious hooliganism with exceptional cynicism and extreme insolence"; "inflaming social, national, and religious division"; "propaganda of brutal violence, psychic pathology, and sexual perversions" – he came under harassment and a continuous criminal investigation.
 The situation escalated further when Mogutin attempted to register for the first same-sex marriage in Russian history with his partner at the time Robert Filippini.
 This led him to become the target of two highly publicized criminal cases, carrying a potential prison sentence of up to 7 years.
 The criminal cases were initiated after his publications in Novy Vzglyad – scandalous political independent newspaper headed at the time by Yevgeny Dodolev.
 In Novy Vzglyad, Mogutin met Eduard Limonov, who eventually became his spiritual mentor.
 Confined to about three years of house arrest and increasing tension with the lingering criminal cases, Mogutin fled.